PoojaVM/master-ontology-app/README.md

         - Use AWS WAF for protecting the application from common web exploits.
     - DDoS Protection:
         - Use AWS Shield for protecting the application from DDoS attacks ensuring high availability.

+## TASK 3: Questions for Ontology Team
+1. How many concepts can a concept have as parents and children?
+2. To what level should the parent-child hierarchy be strictly enforced?
+3. How often do the permissions change for the users?
+4. What are good performance metrics for the application?
+5. What are the most common operations performed on the concepts?
+6. How many users are expected to use the application?
+7. What additional features are expected in the application?
+8. What is the user feedback on the current application?
+9. Are they looking for accessibility features in the application?

 ### Thank you for the opportunity!